lichfiet/file-explorer-backend/README.md

 - Implement user identification (form of cookies or something else)

-- Create multiple connections for ftp server (may need a separate API for just the connections
+- Create multiple connections for ftp server (may need a separate API for just the connections *might be possible, need to test with multiple machines*